kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I sit down at my usual seat.
 The woman who plays the French horn sits down next to me stinking of peanuts.
 She is eating a peanut-butter sandwich of some sort.
 - The choir teacher mentions elephants and trumpets and trunks continually throughout the class.
 - I wonder who this Matthew actually is.
 The English is very good.
+- I'm pretty sure now that Sandra and Hazel Smith had been running this account since inception.

 ## Polygon